Economics - Management, Agriculture - Food, Law - Political Science - Administration, Technology, Engineering

 Read more

-A real gateway to professional integration, the choice of a work-study program is offered from the 2nd year of the B.U.T.
-TC.
+A true gateway to professional integration, the option of work-study programs is offered starting in the second year of the B.U.T.
+TC program.

 Read more